-There are so many brilliant benefits of reading for children!
-Read this post to discover why reading is so important to a child’s development.
+Why Should your children read more?
+Read this post to discover 9 compelling reasons why reading is so important to a child’s development.

 There is widespread scientific agreement that reading with and encouraging your children to read is beneficial.